prominenceai/deepstream-services-library/docs/api-ode-action.md

 **Parameters**
 * `name` - [in] unique name for the ODE Action to create.
-* `text` - [in] if true, the action hides the display text for the Object that trigger the ODE occurrence
+* `text` - [in] if true, the action hides the display text for the Object that triggerd the ODE occurrence
 * `border` - [in] if true, the action hides the rectangle border for the Object that triggered the ODE occurrence

 **Returns**